runfinch/finch-website/docs/docs/getting-started/pushing-images.md

       $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com/hello-finch:latest
     ```

-4. Using the Console or the CLI of the container registry (in this example
-   Amazon ECR), you can verify that the container image has been successfully
+5. With the AWS Console or the AWS CLI we can verify that the container image
-   pushed.
-In the output below, you can see there are 3 digests.
-1 corresponding
+   has been successfully pushed.
+In the output below, you can see there are 3
-   to the [OCI Image
+   digests.
+1 corresponding to the [OCI Image
    Index](https://github.com/opencontainers/image-spec/blob/main/image-index.md)
    , and an [OCI Image
    Manifest](https://github.com/opencontainers/image-spec/blob/main/manifest.md)